 The oil will also act as a soothing agent for the itchy reaction and will help to moisturize the skin and promote speedy healing.

-Essential Oils for Ear Mites in Cats
+Essential Oils for Cat Ear Mites

 If you already lean towards natural remedies, then you likely have an arsenal of essential oils in your home to cure various issues.
 If so, you probably have an essential oil or two that can help soothe the itch and make your cat’s ears a less than ideal home for the mites.